auth0/Guardian.Android/README.md

 ### Unenroll

-If you want to delete an enrollment -for example if you want to disable MFA- you can make the following request:
+If you want to delete an enrollment -for example, if you want to disable MFA- you can make the following request:

 ```java